 As new urgencies surface and new territories are defined, new alliances must be built.
 Inspired by the typology of starling murmuration, A.S.T.
 (Diann Bauer, Felice Grodin, Patricia Margarita Hernandez, Elite Kedan) propose a set of protocols for the construction of twenty-first century alliances that traverse borders, nation states, and species.
-Each week they will present a new video work which features one of the protocols.

 It’s the summer of 2020 and our operating systems are failing.
 Systemic inequality has been exacerbated at both local and planetary scales by the current pandemic intensifying the demand for systemic justice.
 Yet we now exist in an unstable condition of flux—highly volatile, as well as extraordinarily generative—and we are all accountable for and subject to the future that emerges from these shifting conditions.
 A future built through this flux demands new territories and creates nodes from which to act.